Welcome from Mrs Philbrook and Miss Lewis

 We do PE on Tuesdays and Thursdays.
-Please make sure your child’s PE kit is in school and your child is not wearing earrings.
+Please make sure your child attends in their PE kit and is not wearing earrings.
 Thank you!

 Quick Homework Links